redkite-labs/RedKiteCms/src/RedKiteLabs/RedKiteCms/BootstrapBundle/README.md

 # RedKiteLabsBootstrapBundle
-RedKiteLabsBootstrapBundle takes care to autoload and configure bundles on a composer based application.
-Each developer could add an autoloader.json file to a bundle and configure it to autoload that bundle, without have to enable it manually in the AppKernel file.
+RedKiteLabsBootstrapBundle takes care to autoload and configure Symfony2 bundles for an application which dependencies are managed by composer.

+To autoload a bundle, without requiring to declare it in Symfony2's AppKernel, you just need to create an autoloader.json file on the bundle's top folder and let the RedKiteLabsBootstrapBundle do the hard job for you.

+You can autoload your bundles by environments and you can add a base configuration to your bundle, saved in a config.yml file which comes with the bundle itself, to define the base configuration for your bundle the user should manually add to application's config.yml file.

+As for configuration, you can define your routes in the routing.yml file and distribute them with the bundle.

 [![Build Status](https://secure.travis-ci.org/redkite-labs/BootstrapBundle.png)](http://travis-ci.org/redkite-labs/BootstrapBundle)